Jebe

-Jebe (or Jebei, Зэв, pronounced as Zev; birth name: Jirqo'adai (Modern Mongolian: Zurgaadai), Зургаадай, 哲别) (death: approximately 1224) was one of the most prominent Noyans (generals) of Genghis Khan.
-He belonged to the Besud clan, part of the Taichud tribe, which was under Targudai Khiriltug's leadership at the time of Genghis Khan.
-Even though Jebe was originally an enemy soldier, Genghis Khan recruited him and turned him into one of his greatest generals.
-Jebe played an important role in helping to expand the territory of Genghis Khan's empire.
-Despite playing a large role as a general for Genghis Khan, there are relatively few sources or biographies about his life.
+Jebe (or Jebei, Зэв, pronounced as Zev; birth name: Jirqo'adai (Modern Mongolian: Zurgaadai), Зургаадай, 哲别) (died approximately 1224) was one of the most prominent Noyans (generals) of Genghis Khan.
+He belonged to the Mongol Besüd tribe, and fought among the Tayichi'ut before entering Temüjin's service.
+Although Jebe was originally an enemy soldier, Genghis Khan recruited him and turned him into one of his greatest generals.
+Jebe played an important role in the expansion of the Mongol Empire.
+Despite his importance, there are relatively few sources or biographies about his life.
 Jebe has been described as "the greatest cavalry general in history" for his unorthodox and daring maneuvers.

 Life

-In 1202, during the Battle of the Thirteen Sides, an arrow wounded Genghis Khan's horse in the neck.
+In 1202, during the Battle of the Thirteen Sides, an arrow wounded Genghis Khan's horse in the neck, barely missing him.
 His loyal subordinate, Jelme, cared for him.
 After winning the battle, he asked the defeated to reveal who shot his horse in the neck.
 This was a euphemism for his own injury in an attempt to conceal his injury or possibly to prevent false confessions.
-Jebe, known then as Jirqo'adai, voluntarily confessed and further added that it was Genghis Khan's choice to kill him, but if allowed to live, would serve Genghis Khan loyally.
-Genghis Khan valued demonstrated skills by men and their loyalty.
+Jebe, known then as Jirqo'adai, voluntarily confessed and further added that it was Genghis's choice to kill him, but if allowed to live, would serve Genghis loyally.
+Genghis valued skill and loyalty.
 He thus pardoned and praised Jirqo'adai in this account.
 He then gave Jirqo'adai a new name, Jebe, which means both "arrow" and "weapon" in Mongolian.

-Jebe quickly became one of the best and most loyal commanders of Genghis Khan in later conquests, rising to one of Genghis Khan's top generals in just 3 years, and commanding the critical left army wing in the 1211 invasion of Jin China.
+Jebe quickly became one of Genghis Khan's best and most loyal commanders, rising to one of Genghis's top generals in just 3 years, and commanding the critical left army wing in the 1211 invasion of Jin China.
 His ability as a general put him on the level of Muqali and Subutai ba'atur.
-A Song emissary, Zhao Hong, noted that Jebe was considered to have the same level of authority as a third tier governor and held command of elite troops in Genghis Khan's army.
+A Song emissary, Zhao Hong, noted that Jebe was considered to have the same level of authority as a third tier governor and commanded elite troops in Genghis's army.
 This can be attributed to many successful military achievements while he served under Genghis Khan.